amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 >
 > > ## Solution
 > > Jupyter only displays the final item in the list, because it only displays the results of the final line of code.
+> > Because we're learning about how Python works, during the workshop we will use the `print()` function a lot.
 > {: .solution}
 {: .challenge}